dreamcatcher-tech/network/Inbox/2025-09-03 1503 would all watchers navigate when the agent said navigate.md

 the face could ssh into the other agent and present the face back in this manner ?

 or we just add a token that shows the redirect origin and all the places it visits along the way, so that if redirect finds a loop, then we come in with a tool call to break it.

+having multiple mics come in should be fine - it's all just hardware, and we can connect as much as we want.
+Seems an easy way for everyone to have a voice call, all hook up mics to the agent.